 Our Prehospital section includes active EMS, critical care transport, and flight programs.
 Our four EMS board-certified/eligible faculty provide medical direction and education for the county and region.
 Our Med Flight program is unique as Emergency Medicine physicians are core members of the team, transporting critically ill and injured patients across a large catchment area.
 Our critical care transport team includes CHETA (Children’s Hospital Emergency Transport Ambulance) which provides specialized transport for pediatric patients.

 In effort to provide exemplary care, all clinical care is reviewed through our quality improvement programs.
-This includes a robust peer review process with high-quality monthly M&M conferences, as we strive to continually improve the care we provide.
+This includes a robust peer review process with monthly M&M conferences, as we strive to continually improve the care we provide.